Castle In York, North Yorkshire

 This castle started as a motte and baily and then rebuilt in the 14th century in a Quatrefoil styled castle.
 The only one in England.

-Clifford's Tower sits magnificently on its motte in the city centure of York.
-Managed by English Heritage it was refurbished in 2022 and is steeped in 1,000s of history, most of it a bit is macabre.
-We'll have a stab at giving you a brief overview.
+It sits magnificently on its motte in the city center.
+Managed by English Heritage it was refurbished in 2022 and is steeped in 1,000's years of history, most of it is a bit macabre.
+We will have a stab at giving you a brief overview.

 The Castle starts with who else than William the Conqueror, introducing the motte and bailey design.
 At the time it was made of wood.

-Early 1300's see that Knights Templars were imprisoned at the Castle for Heresy which was a falsehood.
+In the early 1300's the Knights Templars were imprisoned at the Castle for Heresy which was a falsehood.

 Edward III took to the throne at the age of 15.
 Because of the annoying incursions with the Scots, he moved his government to York.
 The Chancery at the Minister and the Exchequer at the castle.
 There was also a mint here and other associated departments.